davervw/vwas6502/src/6502/README.md

 ## Help
 ``?`` show syntax of commands available
 ``?
 A`` list 6502 instructions
 ``?
-ADC`` list opcodes for instruction for each valid addressing mode
+ADC`` list each opcode for an instruction such as ADC with detail of its addressing mode
 ``?
 MODE`` list 6502 addressing modes w/ instructions

 ## Notes